History of Sydney: World War II

 With the outbreak of war in September 1939, Sydney experienced a surge in industrial development to meet the needs of a wartime economy.
 Unemployment virtually disappeared and women moved into jobs previously male preserves.
 Air raid shelters were built in Hyde Park, the Sydney Domain and the railway tunnels at Circular Quay.
+Military establishments included the Garden Island Tunnel System, the only tunnel warfare complex in Sydney, and as well as the heritage-listed fortification systems Bradleys Head Fortification Complex and Middle Head Fortifications, which were part of a total defence system for Sydney Harbour.

 After launching their Pacific War in December 1941, the Imperial Japanese Navy infiltrated New South Wales waters and on the night of 31 May–1 June 1942, three midget submarines entered Sydney Harbour to attack shipping located there.
 One torpedo struck the sea wall against which the converted harbour ferry HMAS Kuttabul was moored.
 The blast sank the Kuttabul, killing 19 Australian and two British naval personnel who were asleep on board.

 In the aftermath of the attack, the Harbour's defences were increased and the Australian population feared Japanese invasion.
 Amid great controversy, the bodies of the four Japanese submariners responsible for the raid were cremated with full military honors and returned to Japan.
 Eight days after the first attack, two submarines lying off shore fired shells on Sydney and Newcastle.

 Building restrictions meant that most construction in Sydney was confined to public works deemed essential to the war effort such as the Captain Cook Graving Dock at Garden Island and the Concord Repatriation Hospital.
 Rationing and price controls were extended to items such as rents, food, clothing, petrol, tobacco and liquor.

 The war in the Pacific made Sydney the port of choice for American servicemen on rest and recuperation leave, and about a million servicemen and women arrived in Sydney harbour.
 The city, Kings Cross and Lunar Park proved popular with the Americans and many intimate relationships developed with the women of Sydney.
 Thousands of Australian war brides moved to the United States with their American husbands after the war.

 The new Garden Island shipping dock was opened in March 1945, in time for the British Pacific Fleet to use it in its final push towards Japan.